Update 4/2/2021: Telemedicine visits continue. Office is open at limited capacity to maintain physical distance guidelines.

 - Please do not bring additional family members other than direct care providers (One parent per child, no siblings).
 We are happy to video-conference with interested family members during your visit.

-- Car check-in: When you arrive for your appointment, call the office from your car to check-in for your appointment.
+- Car check-in: When you arrive for your appointment, text the office at 805.399.2865 from your car to check-in and wait for us to respond for your appointment.
 A medical assistant will meet you at the door and either bring you back directly to the exam room or waiting room to minimize exposure.
 Again, this is to follow physical distancing guidelines.

 - As always, the rooms will be sanitized according to our healthcare protocol between each patient visit.